0xbeary/subsquid-migration-ensv2/README.md

 # ENS Subgraph Migration to Squid SDK with Subgraph GraphQL Dialect

-This template demonstrates the use of Squid SDK's GraphQL server with The Graph Protocol's Subgraph GraphQL dialect.
-Starting with the `schema.graphql` file and using the GraphQL dialect, this squid demonstrates how to easily achieve parity with The Graph Protocol.
-This is achieved using Squid's GraphQL server with the built-in `--dialect thegraph` command when serving the data.
+This template demonstrates how to migrate from The Graph Protocol subgraphs to Squid SDK while maintaining full compatibility.
+Using Squid's built-in `--dialect thegraph` command, you can achieve seamless parity with existing subgraph queries and schemas.

 ## Playground